sheagcraig/yo/README.md

    is scoped to.
 2. Use an extension attribute to determine whether a notification has been delivered.
 The yo-casper.py script logs to a file at /var/log/yo-casper.log.
-   This log file includes the datestamp, arguments, and an md5 hash generated from the supplied arguments that will be consistent across all executions of that notification.
+   This log file includes the date stamp, arguments, and an md5 hash generated from the supplied arguments that will be consistent across all executions of that notification.
 Included in the `casper` folder is an extension attribute that can be used to determine whether a particular notification has been